-Prohibits the department from hiring a person to provide legal services that are the responsibility of the Attorney General; exempts bond counsel or outside legal counsel authorized by the Attorney General.
+Prohibits the department from hiring a person to provide legal services that are the responsibility of the Attorney General; exempts legal services for bonding activities and outside [legal] services authorized by the Attorney General.

 Sec.
 209. General Fund/General Purpose Lapse Report